Before packing, check this list of items prohibited from entering a particular country or region.

 Cleanest city in the world

-The cleanest city in the world is Vienna, Austria, according to global consulting firm Mercer's Quality of Living City Ranking 2023.
+The cleanest city in the world is Zurich, Switzerland, according to global consulting firm Mercer's Quality of Living City Ranking 2024.
 The Eco-City Ranking evaluates cities worldwide based on sustainability, focusing on air quality, waste management, water availability, and parks.

-Water management: high-quality drinking water is sourced from the Alpine region, renowned for its purity.
-Plus, a modern, well-maintained infrastructure ensures reliable access to clean water.
+Water management: Zurich benefits from high-quality drinking water sourced from the surrounding Alpine region.
+The city's water infrastructure ensures reliable access to clean water for its residents.

-Green spaces: Vienna is known for its abundant parks and nature sites and its commitment to preservation and expansion, promoting biodiversity and the well-being of residents.
+Green spaces: Zurich is renowned for its abundant green spaces.
+Initiatives like green roofs and sustainable landscaping practices contribute to biodiversity and the well-being of residents.

 What country has the cleanest water?

-The country that has the cleanest water is Italy and also the USA, according to the EPI's latest rankings for unsafe drinking water quality.
+The countries that have the cleanest water are Finland, Germany, Greece, Ireland, Italy, Switzerland, the UK and the USA, according to the EPI's latest rankings for unsafe drinking water quality.
 The EPI measures hazardous drinking water by looking at how many years of healthy life are lost, on average, per 100,000 people due to unsafe water.
 A score of 100 means the country has one of the lowest rates of health problems caused by unsafe water, while a score of 0 means it has one of the highest.
-Both Italy and the USA scored 100.
-Close runner-ups were Singapore (99.8), Canada (99.1), Germany (98.1), Switzerland (97.9) and Norway (97.8).
+Each of the top eight countries scored 100.
+Close runner-ups were Norway (99.9), Luxemburg (99.8), Canada (99.7), Iceland (99.4), and Australia (99.2).

-Based on overall sustainable water resources, Luxembourg and Singapore top the list with a score of 92.4.
+Based on overall sustainable water resources, Luxembourg tops the list with a score of 90.6, closely followed by Singapore at 90.5.
 The indicators used were wastewater generated, collected, treated and reused.
 Luxembourg's success stems from its strict water pollution regulations and advanced wastewater treatment infrastructure.
 Despite limited natural resources, Singapore has developed a highly efficient water management system, including its innovative NEWater program, which recycles wastewater.

 What country has the cleanest air?